pivotal/blog/content/post/bosh-ssl.md

 Tweaked the wording in the title (added "Recognized CA"), emphasized collapsing the two stages into one, centered the labels in the boxes, updated the URL for go-patch.

+*2017-09-03*

+We dispensed with `mbus_bootstrap_ssl` file; it was both complex and unnecessary.

+We fixed a bug where the mbus bootstrap SSL was interpolated incorrectly, resulting in an error (`cannot unmarshal !!str 'certifi...' into manifest.Certificate`) when using newer versions (>= 2.0.32) of the BOSH CLI.

+We refactored the SSL certificate into its own file, `nono.io.crt`.